Viewability is a red hot topic in the ad tech space right now.

 Thus, buyers are given greater confidence in the delivery of their ads.
 They can buy based on guaranteed viewability and (in the near future) reap the benefits of all user engagement reporting from Signal.
 And publishers who are creating engaging content are rewarded for the stickiness of their work.

-Signal will soon be available for all Sovrn ad units in Meridian.
+Signal will soon be available for all Sovrn ad units.
 Stay tuned for more content about viewability and for updates about the new Signal technology to come.